-A total of 343 passerines were recorded during the 23.7 km of survey on 7 different line transects conducted 30 June - 12 July.
-This translates into 14.5 birds/km transect.
-The most abundant species was the Wheatear, which had large broods of fledglings everywhere we went.
+A total of 307 passerines were recorded during the 16.8 km line transects conducted 8 - 17 July.
+This translates into 18.2 birds/km transect; however, one transect with particular high activity of Redpolls (risk of duplicate observations) may have inflated the total (blue bar in Fig. 5).
+As usual, the most abundant species was the Wheatear, which had large broods of fledglings everywhere we went.

-In 2014, -15 and -16 the density of passerines was more than a factor 4 to 8 higher than in 2013, confirming that 2013 was probably a very unusual year, as we subjectively reported then.
+In 2014-17 the density of passerines was more than a factor 4 to 8 higher than in 2013, confirming that 2013 was probably a very unusual year, as we subjectively noted then.

-In 2016, the proportion of young birds appeared higher than past years.
+In 2016 and 2017, the proportion of young birds appeared higher than the previous years.